-I am delighted to now be able to introduce you to the Pre-Submission Southwater Neighbourhood Plan.
-The plan has been prepared after consultation and interaction with residents, community groups, and other stakeholders to provide a meaningful vision for the Parish's future.
+I am delighted that the Southwater Neighbourhood Development Plan can now be taken forward and submitted to Horsham District Council.
+The plan has been prepared with consultation and interaction with residents, community groups, and other stakeholders at its heart to provide a meaningful vision for the future.

-The plan sets out a clear strategy to allow appropriate development over the plan period by providing Core Principles that all development should adhere to.
-It also provides more specific policies on themes such as new Housing, Green Spaces, Design, Transport, Heritage, Schools, Community Buildings and the Economy to name a few.
-Most importantly this plan takes into account the changing needs of our Parish over the coming years which will deliver a better place to live and work.
+The plan sets out a clear strategy to allow appropriate development over the plan period.
+It provides core principles for development to adhere to alongside more specific policies on themes such as new Housing, Green Spaces, Design, Transport, Heritage, Schools, Community Buildings and the Economy to name a few.
+Most importantly this plan takes into account the changing needs of our community over the coming years which will deliver a better place to live and work.

-On behalf of the Parish of Southwater, I would like to thank both the Steering Group members that have voluntarily worked on the plan, the community for participating in the creation of this plan and our consultants Andrew Metcalfe MPTPI and Christopher Carey MRICS, without whose help this plan would not have been so precise and ground breaking.
+On behalf of the Parish of Southwater, I would like to thank both the Steering Group members that have voluntarily worked on the plan, the community for participating in the creation of this plan and our consultants Andrew Metcalfe MRTPI and Christopher Carey MRICS, without whose help this plan would not have been so precise and ground breaking.

+Graham Watkins

-Graham Watkins Chairman of the SPNC
+Chairman of the Southwater Parish Council